Jacobus Eyndius: Works

 During his stay in Haamstede, Eyndius wrote two books in Latin: a chronicle of Zeeland, which was the first of its kind.
 The unfinished work fell into oblivion after Van den Eynde's death, but was later rescued by the State of Zeeland.
 The State brought this work back to light by publishing it under the name of Chronici Zelandiae Libri duo auctore Jacobo Eyndio, Domino Haemstede.
-According to Heer de Witte, this work is a "gold mine of scholarship," and, among all those written on Zeeland, "the one worth reading the most."
+According to the 19th-century biographer Samuel de Wind, this work is a "gold mine of scholarship," and, among all those written on Zeeland, "the one worth reading the most."
 The first book of the Chronici was translated into Dutch by Mattheus Smallegange, and inserted verbatim into his Kronijk van Zeeland.

 The 1634 edition of the Chronici includes a 22-page foreword, with a dedication to the State of Zeeland and acknowledgments to the editor Jean de Brune and the printer Simon Moulert; a few poems in honor of the author, and a very short preface.
 The first book, which ends at page 131 in the first edition, deals with the "antiquities of Zeeland."
 The first book is very poetical, esoteric, seldom glossing the facts, and Eyndius presents the reader with "but a few citations, hors d'oeuvre, conjectures, and enigmas."
 He is more concrete in the second book, where, however, his style is still "vague and harsh," and the author seems to be imitating Tacitus.
-In this work, Eyndius debunked some myths regarding the Dutch counts.
+In this work, Eyndius claimed to debunk some myths regarding the Dutch counts.
 On the other hand, he also made up some myths for Zeeland, such as that the pillars of Hercules were to be found there.
-Eyndius' work of demythologization was followed by such great names in Dutch historiography as Petrus Scriverius (1576-1660), Jan Uytenhage de Mist (1636-1668), and Simon van Leeuwen (1626-1682).
+Eyndius' work of demythologization was overshadowed by such great names in Dutch historiography as Petrus Scriverius (1576-1660), and Simon van Leeuwen (1626-1682).

 Van den Eynde's Saltationibus Veterum is dedicated to Joseph Scaliger.
 The work seems to have been included by Johann Georg Graevius in his Trésor des antiquités romaines.